-Our consultation fee in Atlanta is $100 to meet Dr Okoro, or $50 for his Physician Assistant (fees are applicable towards your surgical procedure).
+Our consultation fee in Atlanta is $100 with a Physician Assistant, $250 with Dr. Pallavi Kumbla, Dr. Daniel Park and Dr. Stanley Okoro. (fees are applicable towards your surgical procedure).
 Yes, the fee is actually deducted from your surgical fee.
 Please read important information below.

 Why We Charge A Consultation Fee to meet the Doctor